 - It takes less than 10 minutes to walk to the church ('Chiesa Vetta') at the actual top of the mountain (912 m), a bit above the funicular station.
 The church was built in 1722, but there already was a chapel here in the 13th century.
 People have been walking up the mountain for centuries.
 The roof of the church serves as an observation platform.

 - Another remarkable structure is the huge antenna of the broadcasting station, opened in 1957.
 The antenna is not accessible.

 - There are a few hiking trails to and from the top.
-One starts at Paradiso (where the valley funicular station is) and takes about two hours.
+One starts at Paradiso (where the valley funicular station is) and takes about 2 hours.
 Another trail leads from the village of Ciona to the top.
-This hike takes about an hour.
+This hike takes about 1 hour.